-Preliminary MTA system-wide utilization was marginally higher (1.7 million more trips, or 0.1%) through the second quarter of 2013 than through the second quarter of 2012, while vehicle-crossing levels at MTA Bridges and Tunnels facilities decreased by 1.5%.
-The decline in vehicle crossings and the slow growth in ridership through the first quarter of 2013 partly reflects the expected demand shift from the system-wide fare and toll increase that took place in March, but it is also attributable to unseasonably mild weather throughout the first quarter of 2012, while May and June of 2013 experienced significantly above average amounts of rainfall.
+Preliminary MTA system-wide utilization was marginally higher (11.6 million more trips, or 0.6%) through the third quarter of 2013 than through the third quarter of 2012, while vehicle-crossing levels at MTA Bridges and Tunnels facilities decreased by 1.0%.
+The decline in vehicle crossings and the modest growth in ridership through the third quarter of 2013 partly reflect the expected demand shift from the system-wide fare and toll increase that took place in March.
+Unseasonably mild weather in the first quarter of 2012 fostered higher utilization levels than in 2013, and significantly higher than average rainfall in May and June of 2013 has also contributed to lower utilization through the third quarter.
+Finally, 2013 ridership levels have been dampened by temporary service disruptions at Metro-North Railroad caused first by a train derailment in July and then by a Con Edison power failure in September.

-For the second quarter of 2013, seasonally adjusted non-agricultural employment in New York City showed an increase of 72.2 thousand jobs (up 1.9% compared with the second quarter of 2013).
-After increasing in each quarter of 2011, employment continued to improve throughout all of 2012, and the second quarter of 2013 marks the twelfth quarter in a row of job growth for New York City.
-Taking a slightly broader perspective, the 135 thousand non-agricultural jobs that had been lost in New York City between the third quarter of 2008 and the fourth quarter of 2009 were fully offset by employment gains through the end of 2011; and with increases continuing through the second quarter of 2013, seasonally adjusted employment levels are higher than at any time in the past twenty three years, the period for which such records for New York are available from the Bureau of Labor Statistics.
+The average level of seasonally adjusted non-agricultural employment in New York City was higher in the third quarter of 2013 than in the same quarter of 2012 by 62.1 thousand jobs (up 1.6%).
+After increasing in each quarter of 2011, employment continued to improve throughout all of 2012, and growth in New York City employment has continued throughout all of 2013: employment levels through August have been higher in each month of 2013 than one year earlier.
+Employment levels are now higher than at any time since 1950, the period for which non-agricultural employment records for New York are available from the Bureau of Labor Statistics.

-The employment gain for New York City in the second quarter is consistent with an increase in national output, according to advance estimates by the Bureau of Economic Analysis.
-Positive contributions from personal consumption expenditures, exports, residential investment, private inventory investment and non-residential fixed investment were partly offset by a decline in government spending and an increase in imports, resulting in a projected annual growth rate in Real Gross Domestic Product

-("RGDP") of 1.7%.
-This compares favorably with the revised estimate of first quarter 2013 annualized RGDP growth of 1.1% and much slower growth of 0.1% in the fourth quarter of 2012.
-The national economy, through the second quarter of 2013, has now grown for nine consecutive quarters.
+The employment gain for New York City in the first two months of the third quarter is consistent with an increase in national output, according to advance estimates by the Bureau of Economic Analysis.
+Positive contributions from personal consumption expenditures, exports, residential investment, private inventory investment and non-residential fixed investment, and state and local government spending were partly offset by a decline in government spending and higher imports, resulting in a projected annual growth rate in Real Gross Domestic Product ("RGDP") of 2.8%.
+This compares favorably with the revised estimate of second quarter 2013 annualized RGDP growth of 2.5% and slower growth in the first quarter of 1.1%.
+The national economy, through the third quarter of 2013, has now grown for ten consecutive quarters.

-The New York City metropolitan area's price inflation was higher than the national average in the second quarter of 2013: while the consumer price index for all urban consumers ("CPI-U") in the New York City metropolitan area grew at 1.55%, the average for all U.S. cities was 1.39%.
-The overall rise in consumer prices was dampened by a decline in energy prices: the consumer price index for energy products actually fell, relative to the second quarter of 2012, by 1.18% in New York-New Jersey-Long Island area, and the consumer price index exclusive of energy increased by 1.80%.
-Along with the fall in the price index for energy products, the spot price for New York Harbor conventional gasoline declined 5.7% -- from an average price of \$2.895 to an average of \$2.729 per gallon between the second quarters of 2012 and 2013.
-However, gasoline prices have trended sharply up since the beginning of 2009 and second quarter 2013 prices, though lower than one year earlier, remained at an elevated level.
+The New York City metropolitan area's price inflation was virtually the same as the national average in the third quarter of 2013, both quite low, with CPI-U growth of at 0.4%.
+Energy inflation was approximately the same as overall price inflation: the consumer price index for energy products also grew by 0.4%, relative to the third quarter of 2012 in New York-New Jersey-Long Island area.
+Consistent with low energy price inflation, gasoline spot prices for New York Harbor conventional gasoline were almost the same in the third quarter of 2013 as one year earlier, rising very marginally --from an average price of \$2.882 to an average of \$2.884 per gallon between the third quarters of 2012 and 2013.
+Having grown sharply between 2009 and 2011, gasoline prices have remained nearly flat since then.